Diamond Offshore Drilling Inc. (DO) Reveals an Earnings Mystery

 DO’s Market Performance

-During the last 5 trading sessions, DO rose by +6.71%, in comparison to the 20-day moving average.
-In addition, Diamond Offshore Drilling Inc. saw 6.00% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DO rose by +8.88%, in comparison to the 20-day moving average, which settled at $7.34.
+In addition, Diamond Offshore Drilling Inc. saw 4.67% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DO